 - Have we heard any objections?
 What competitors are they using/evaluating?

-Often, we don’t have time for all deals, so we focus on:
+Often, we don’t have time for all deals, so our remote sales team focuses on:

-3. Lastly, it’s about the lessons.
-So, we look at the deals we lost in the last 7 days:
+- Lastly, it’s about the lessons.
+So, we look at the deals we lost in the last 7 days and consider:

 - Why did they go to close-lost?